 About adult-onset leukoencephalopathy with axonal spheroids and pigmented glia (ALSP)

-ALSP is a rare, inherited, autosomal dominant neurological disease with high penetrance that affects an estimated 10,000 people in the US, with about 1,000 – 2,000 new cases annually.
-Similar epidemiology exists for Europe and Asia.The disease generally presents itself in adults in their forties, is diagnosed through genetic testing and established clinical/radiologic criteria and is characterized by cognitive dysfunction, neuropsychiatric symptoms, and motor impairment.
+ALSP is a rare, inherited, autosomal dominant neurological disease with high penetrance.
+ALSP is caused by a loss-of-function mutation in the colony stimulating factor 1 receptor (CSF1R), a receptor that shares a common downstream signaling pathway with TREM2 and affects an estimated 19,000 people in the U.S., and an estimated 29,000 in Europe and Japan.The disease generally presents itself in adults, with symptoms most commonly first presenting in their forties, is diagnosed through genetic testing, and is characterized by cognitive dysfunction, neuropsychiatric symptoms, and motor impairment.
 These symptoms typically exhibit rapid progression with a life expectancy of approximately six to seven years on average after diagnosis, causing significant patient and caregiver burden.
 There are currently no approved products for the treatment of ALSP, underlining the high unmet need in this rare indication.

 Therapeutic Rationale for ALSP